NOAA releases winter weather predictions: Here’s what to expect

 The agency released its winter outlook for the 2021-22 season, as La Niña conditions start to take hold for the second year straight.

-Before we jump into the predictions, John Gottschalck, chief of NOAA’s operational prediction branch, reminds everyone this outlook is based on probability.
+Before we jump into the predictions, Jon Gottschalck, chief of NOAA’s operational prediction branch, reminds everyone this outlook is based on probability.
 “Other outcomes are possible, just less likely,” he said.

 Here’s what NOAA is predicting for winter weather around the country.